chshih2/Real-time-control-of-an-octopus-arm-NNES/README.md

 ---

 ## Compact representation for the continuous muscle activations
-To efficiently learn the mapping, I construct a a compact representation for the continuous activations.
+To efficiently learn the mapping, I construct a compact representation for the continuous activations.
 I consider 70 uniformly distributed food targets around the workspace, and for each, I use the iterative method to solve for the muscle activations.
 Given the three muscle groups LM1, LM2, and TM, total 210 activations are generated.
 I then perform Principal Component Analysis on these muscle activations for dimensionality reduction  Basically, PCA projects each data point onto only the first few principal components to obtain lower-dimensional data
 And this can be done by picking the eigenvectors of the data matrix that correspond to the few biggest eigenvalues.

 I select the first 11 principal components and plot them as a function of the arm length.
 Since the linear combination of these components forms a muscle activation, I consider these 11 eigenvectors as the basis functions for the muscle activation, and treat the 11 coefficients as the control variables.